SenayYakut/Microsoft-LEAP-C-14-Sunnyvale-CA-Technical-Interview-prep-for-Software-Development-track./README.md

  anything.
 Don't go overboard, but practicing coding can help you remember the small things that can be hard to remember (likesyntax)
 Make sure to keep a document and write down your thought process as you do it.
+# About Microsoft
+* Microsoft’s Corporate Mission Statement:
+**"_to empower every person and every organization on the planet to achieve more."_**

 # About Microsoft Azure
 * formerly known as Windows Azure, is Microsoft's public cloud computing platform.
 It provides a range of cloud services, including those for compute, analytics, storage and networking.